-If you want to sample several world-class beaches in one short trip, look no further.
-Fly into Dumaguete, the regional capital of Negros Oriental, and you are within an hour of Apo Island, a top dive site with backpacker-friendly accommodation on an utterly isolated stretch of sand – escapist paradise Tambobo Bay, and dreamy Siquijor Island, rung with bone-white beaches and exceptional value accommodation.
-Further afield (four hours away) you'll feel like you've reached the end of the Earth at Sugar Beach (allegedly named by a Lonely Planet writer in the ’80s).
+If you want to sample several world-class beaches in one short trip, look no further than southern Negros.
+Fly into Dumaguete, the regional capital of Negros Oriental, and you are within an hour of Apo Island, a top dive site with backpacker-friendly accommodation on an utterly isolated stretch of sand; escapist paradise Tambobo Bay; and Siquijor Island. rung with bone-white beaches and exceptional value accommodation.
+Further afield (four hours away by bus), you'll feel like you've reached the end of the Earth at Sipalay's Sugar Beach.

 The crown jewel of Philippine beaches has experienced a surge in popularity as travel publications rush to add it to their world's-top-beaches lists.
 What took them so long?
 Boracay's 5km signature White Beach has been dropping jaws for decades.
 All that publicity has spurred development and turned Boracay into a big-time party beach.
 Still, the island remains mellow compared to regional luminaries like Kuta Beach and Ko Samui, and you can escape the crowds without too much trouble.
 Kite surfers love it too.

-Easy to access it is not, but those with a sense of adventure are well advised to travel to this town on the northern tip of the Philippines' main island, Luzon.
+Easy to access it is not, but those with a sense of adventure are well advised to travel to Pagudpud, a town on the northern tip of the Philippines' main island, Luzon.
 The highway up here is the Philippines' answer to the Great Ocean Road or the Pacific Coast Highway.
-It zigzags around dramatic headlands and skirts seemingly endless beaches such as Blue Lagoon, where Luzon's whitest sand and bluest water conspire majestically to be situated in one place.
+It zigzags around dramatic headlands and skirts seemingly endless beaches such as Blue Lagoon, where Luzon's whitest sand and bluest water can be found in one place.

-It's best known as the Philippines' top surf spot, but an all-day loop around this island brings you up close and personal with beaches equal to any in the South Pacific.
-Cloud Nine is ground zero for surfers, but to escape the crowds head offshore to any number of uninhabited islets, or drive up to Burgos near Siargao's northeastern tip, where coconut palms back a three-kilometre crescent of powdered-sugary soft sand, and perfect waves peel off in several directions in the bay.
+It's best known as the Philippines' top surf spot, but an all-day loop around the island of Siargao brings you up close and personal with beaches equal to any in the South Pacific.
+Cloud Nine is ground zero for surfers, but to escape the crowds head offshore to any number of uninhabited islets.
+Or drive up to Burgos near Siargao's northeastern tip, where coconut palms back a three-kilometre crescent of powdered-sugary soft sand, and perfect waves peel off in several directions in the bay.

-Other good bets for beaches include Baler (Luzon), Anda (Bohol), Coron (Palawan) and Camiguin Island (off Mindanao).
+Other good bets for beaches include Baler (Luzon), Panglao Island (Bohol), Coron (Palawan) and Camiguin (off Mindanao).
 Or just check out a map of the country, point to an island, and go.
 You'll inevitably find a lonely stretch of sand that few tourists have trod on before – your own private patch of paradise.